 The non-sports trading card scene was introduced to the subject of horror movies as early as the 1960s, with Nu Cards' Horror Monster Series and Topps' Monster Laffs, followed by You'll Die Laughing and Shocking Laffs in the 1970s.

-It wasn't until the 1980s that individual horror flicks got their own dedicated, non-satirical card sets with a return to depictions of violence.
-Topps continued to lead the charge with Gremlins, A Nightmare on Elm Street, and Jaws, among others.
+It wasn't until the late 1970s and 1980s that individual horror flicks got their own dedicated, non-satirical card sets with a return to depictions of violence.
+Topps continued to lead the charge with Gremlins, Alien, and Jaws 2, among others.
 As big, established trading card companies dominated the hobby, smaller card printers began coming along with innovative ideas.

 Interestingly, the same company that printed the first Mars Attacks reissue cards, Rosem Enterprises, was also the first to print Night of the Living Dead trading cards in 1987.
 These cards were unlicensed, however, and unremarkable in technical quality, but they were part of this first wave of proper horror movie trading card sets.